Lower School

 The Kindergarten Writing Journey

 The kindergarten students have been busy learning all about nonfiction books this quarter.
 Their learning began by investigating many different nonfiction books.
-The students engaged in conversations together about what they noticed in the illustrations, the layout of the text, and information the author shared.
-They came to the conclusion that nonfiction books teach us true facts!

 Oh the Places You'll Go!